raspberrypilearning/guess-the-flag/en/step_7.md

 ## Show the flags

-The player needs to be able to see the six possible flags to make their choice in the game, so we need to display the pictures of the flags that were selected in the 'Chosen flags' list.
+The player needs to be able to see the six possible flags to make their choice in the game, so we need to display the pictures of the flags that were selected to be in the `Chosen flags` list.

-+ Create another custom block, this time called **Clone flags**
++ Create another custom block, this time called `Clone flags`.

-We will clone the Flag sprite 6 times, once for each flag that was selected.
-We would like the first flag to be displayed in the top left of the page.
+We will clone the Flag sprite six times, once for each flag that will be displayed.
+We would like the first flag to be displayed in the top left-hand corner of the page.

-+ Move your mouse to a point near the top left corner of the stage.
++ Move your mouse to a point near the top left-hand corner of the stage.
 This will be where the centre of your first flag sprite appears, so don't go too close to the edge.
 Note down the coordinates of the point you chose.

 [[[generic-scratch-coordinates]]]

-+ Add a **show** block to make the sprite visible and a **go to** block to your custom block to tell the flag sprite to begin at these coordinates.
++ Add a `show` block to make the sprite visible, and a `go to` block to your custom block to tell the flag sprite to begin at these coordinates.

 [[[generic-scratch-set-coordinates]]]

-+ Now add a loop that repeats 6 times to display the flags.
++ Now add a loop that repeats six times to display the flags.

-+ Add code inside the loop to switch the costume to the last flag in the 'Chosen flags' list and clone the sprite.
-Then, delete the last flag from the list and add 110 to the x coordinate to move along ready to place the next flag.
++ Add code inside the loop to switch the costume to the last flag in the `Chosen flags` list and to clone the sprite.
+Then, delete the last flag from the list and add `110` to the `x` coordinate to move along ready to place the next flag.

 --- hints ---
 --- hint ---
-**Repeat** 6 times:
+`Repeat` six times:
-**Switch costume** to the **last item in chosen flags** **Clone the sprite**
+`Switch costume` to the `last item in chosen flags`.
+`Clone the sprite`.
-**Delete** the last item in chosen flags
+`Delete` the last item in chosen flags.
-**Move right 110**
+`Move right 110`.
 --- /hint ---

 --- hint ---